Spiritual Formation at Luther Seminary

 Nourishing Your Spirit while Attending Seminary

-In the midst of your academic studies, it is all too easy to forget to take time to simply slow down and tend to your personal spiritual well-being.
+In the midst of academic studies, it can be easy to forget to take time to slow down and tend to one's personal spiritual well-being.

-We want to provide opportunities throughout the semester for you to step out of your hectic schedule and be with others seeking to deepen their connection to God.
-Here are some resources available to you.
+Opportunities are provided throughout the academic year to step out of hectic schedules and be with others seeking to deepen their connection to God.

 Spiritual formation describes a whole host of practices or disciplines that enable us to grow in our relationship with God.
 Some of the traditional practices include: